-It comes with all the bells and whistles: large cast iron table, sturdy rolling stand, precision router lift, customizable fence system, an enclosed dust collection system, and on-board tool storage for accessories.
+It comes with all the bells and whistles: a large cast iron table, sturdy rolling stand, precision router lift, customizable fence system, an enclosed dust collection system, and onboard tool storage for accessories.

 That said, it’s significantly more expensive.
 It also comes in several boxes and requires a lot of assembly since it’s a heavy-duty machine.
 If you can afford it, this router table will serve you well for decades of woodworking projects.

 Best value: Kreg PRS1045 Router Table kit

 For those on a tighter budget, this router table kit from Kreg offers many of the same accessories at a much lower price point.

 Most of that is due to the lack of a cast iron table and router lift.
 Instead, it has a laminate top with an MDF core and a heavy-duty mounting plate.
 You can upgrade to a router lift when you need one.